Exam Registration Deadline: November 1, 2025

 How do I order an exam?

-Step 1: Submit Exam Deposit – To indicate intention and commitment to take an AP® exam in the May 2024 AP® Exam administration, a $75 per exam non-refundable deposit is due by November 1, 2023.
-Click below to submit the deposit.
+Step 1: Submit Exam Fee – To indicate intention and commitment to take an AP® exam in the May 2025 AP® Exam administration, a $150 per exam fee is due by November 1, 2025.
+Click below to submit the fee.

-Step 2: Activate Exam on MyAP – Students who successfully submit an exam deposit will receive a “Next Steps” email that will direct them to log into the College Board MyAP site at http://myap.collegeboard.org using their College Board accounts.
+Step 2: Activate Exam on MyAP – Students who successfully submit an exam fee will receive a “Next Steps” email from APTS that will direct them to log into the College Board MyAP site at http://myap.collegeboard.org using their College Board accounts.
+Deadline to activate the exam on MyAP is November 1, 2025.

 Your College Board profile is the same account used to order SAT® exams, or to collect PSAT/NMSQT® and AP® scores from previous years.
 If you do not have a profile, you will be able to create an account on http://myap.collegeboard.org